flarone/google-places-api/README.md

 If you find this document can be improved in any way, please feel free to open an issue for it.

 # License
-The Google Places Api was forked from `skagarwal/google-places-api`.
+This Google Places Api was forked from `skagarwal/google-places-api`.
 The Google Places Api is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)